New Jersey Guardianship Attorneys

 Q: Does anything need to be attached to the Report of Well-Being?

 A: The report of well-being requires an attached statement of the incapacitated person’s condition and functional level.
-As guardian, you must obtain a written statement from a professional (physician, psychologist, clinician, etc.) who has evaluated the protected person within the reporting period.
+As a guardian, you must obtain a written statement from a professional (physician, psychologist, clinician, etc.) who has evaluated the protected person within the reporting period.
 It is helpful to acquire a professional’s statement well in advance of the due date for the wellbeing report.

 Q: If a guardian is appointed for someone who previously executed an advance directive for healthcare, who makes medical decisions?

-If you know that another person has been appointed as healthcare proxy, then you should request that the Judgment specify whether the designation of healthcare proxy is voided.
-If the designation of healthcare proxy is not voided, then the Judgment should provide direction as to how you as guardian are to work with the healthcare proxy.
+If you know that another person has been appointed as a healthcare proxy, then you should request that the Judgment specify whether the designation of healthcare proxy is voided.
+If the designation of healthcare proxy is not voided, then the Judgment should provide direction as to how you, as guardian, are to work with the healthcare proxy.
 For example, the Judgment may specify that although you are appointed as guardian of the person, you do not have authority over areas or decisions addressed by the advance directive.

 Fredrick P. Niemann Esq.

-Call him toll-free at (855) 376-5291 or
+Call him at (732) 863-9900 or

 e-mail him at fniemann@hnlawfirm.com.

-He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.
+He welcomes your calls and inquiries, and you’ll find him very approachable and easy to talk to.